SEARCH

 IV:

-500 mg and 1 gm vials of white powder
+1 g vials of white powder

 Compatible with the following IV fluids: